 In a nutshell there is enormous stress being placing on the read/write function of the hard drive, there is a huge need for large amounts of free RAM to shuffle all the data around and finally the execution of immense number crunching to be done by the CPU.

-This is the reason why the major software companies have begun rebuilding their products as 64 bit applications (unlimited RAM) and have introduced the ability for the software to utilize processing power on the video card and just about any other resource on your computer they can get hold of.
+This is the reason why the major software companies have rebuilt their products as 64 bit applications (unlimited RAM) and have introduced the ability for the software to utilize processing power on the video card.

 Under these circumstances one of the best ways for you to make the editing experience smoother and far more trouble free is to do some maintenance regularly on your computer…. so let’s get started!